maengsanha/flyhigh/README.md

 # FlyHigh

-Repository for internship in FlyHigh, summer 2019
+Internship at FlyHigh, summer, 2019